mparun69/github-bookmark-mngr/README.md

-# Getting Started with Create React App
+# GitHub Bookmark Manager

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple GitHub Repository bookmark manager created with react.js.

 ## Available Scripts